 Complimentary publications: The Joint Commission publishes two complimentary publications that address safety issues: Sentinel Event Alert identifies specific patient safety problems, describes their common underlying causes, and suggests steps to reduce risk or prevent future occurrences.
 Quick Safety helps Joint Commission accredited organizations recognize potential safety issues.

-Complaints: The Joint Commission uses complaints from patients, their families, government agencies, the public, staff employed by organizations, and the media to help improve the quality and safety of its accredited and certified organizations.
-Many complaints relate to a serious patient safety concern.
-Each complaint is evaluated to determine whether it relates to one or more Joint Commission standards.
+Patient safety events: The Joint Commission receives reports of patient safety events from patients, their families, government agencies, the public, staff employed by organizations, and the media.
+This information is used to help improve the quality and safety of accredited and certified organizations.
+Each patient safety event report is evaluated to determine whether it relates to one or more Joint Commission standards.
 If so, the evaluation focuses on assessing the organization’s compliance with those standards.
-Complaints can be reported online, by e-mail email@example.com, phone 800-994-6610, fax 630-792-5636, or mail: The Office of Quality and Patient Safety, The Joint Commission, One Renaissance Boulevard, Oakbrook Terrace, Illinois, 60181.
+Patient safety events can be reported online, by e-mail, firstname.lastname@example.org, phone 800-994-6610, fax 630-792-5636, or mail: The Office of Quality and Patient Safety, The Joint Commission, One Renaissance Boulevard, Oakbrook Terrace, Illinois, 60181.

 Patient safety research: The Joint Commission’s Department of Health Services Research works with external collaborators to advance adverse event reporting systems and patient safety.
 For example, a current initiative is working to accelerate the development and adoption of evidence-based approaches to prevent or contain antimicrobial resistance, and that support and promote the appropriate use of antimicrobial agents.